betonomochalka/data-room-challenge/ARCHITECTURE.md

 ### 2.2.
 Routing

--   **React Router DOM (`v6`)**: Handles all client-side routing.
+-   **React Router DOM (`v7`)**: Handles all client-side routing.
 The application uses a centralized routing setup in `App.tsx` which includes:
     -   Public and private routes.
     -   Lazy loading of pages/components using `React.lazy` and `Suspense` for better initial load performance.
     -   A `PrivateRoute` component to protect routes that require authentication.

 ### 2.3.
 State Management & Data Fetching

--   **TanStack Query (React Query)**: Used as the primary tool for server state management.
+-   **TanStack Query (React Query v5)**: Used as the primary tool for server state management.
 It handles data fetching, caching, synchronization, and updates with excellent developer experience.
-    -   **Caching Strategy**: A default caching strategy is configured in `App.tsx` with a `staleTime` of 1 minute and a `gcTime` (garbage collection) of 5 minutes.
+    -   **Caching Strategy**: A default caching strategy is configured in `App.tsx` with a `staleTime` of 1 minute and a `gcTime` (garbage collection time, formerly `cacheTime`) of 5 minutes.
 -   **React Context API**: Used for global UI state, specifically for authentication (`AuthContext`).
 It provides user and session information to all components in the application.
 -   **Axios**: The HTTP client used to make requests to the backend API.